Fabrizio-Caruso/CROSS-LIB/README.md

 - "make ti83" builds a binary for the Texas Instrument TI 83 scientific calculator
 - "make pc8086" builds a binary for the PC 8086/8088 (a floppy disk image to be run on a Intel 8086/8088 PC)
 - "make nes" builds a bianry for the Nintendo NES videogame console

+### Special cases.
+Some targets, e.g., CP/M and Commodore 128, can be built by two different compilers because they can run different CPU architectures or because we may want to have multiple versions.
+In such cases we can specify the the architecture of the version.

+Examples:
+- "make c128_targets" builds all Commodore 128 targets for both the MOS 6502 and for the more exotic Zilog 80 non-CP/M mode
+- "make c128_8052_targets" builds all Commodore 128 targets for the MOS 6502 architecture in both 40 and 80 column mode
+- "make c128_z80_targets" builds all Commoodore 128 targets for the Zilog 80 non-CP/M mode in both 40 and 80 column mode
+- "make cpm_targets" builds all generic CP/M targets for both the Intel 8080 and Zilog 80 architecture
+- "make cpm_8080_targets" builds all generic CP/M targets for the Intel 8080 architecture (compatible with Zilog 80 systems)
+- "make cpm_z80_targets" builds all generic CP/M targets for both the Zilog 80 architecture (not compatible with Intel 8080 systems)

 ## THE GAME CODE